Connic

 Start with prompt injection and PII detection.
 Those two cover the most common attack vectors.
 Then layer on topic restriction, moderation, and custom checks as you understand your traffic patterns.

 For the full configuration reference and all available options, check the Guardrails documentation.
-If you are new to Connic, start with the quickstart guide to deploy your first agent, then come back here to add safety layers around it.
+New to Connic?
+Start with the quickstart guide to deploy your first agent, then come back here to add safety layers around it.

 More from the Blog